rosehgal/DockerENT/README.md

 Thats it.

 ### Run the latest master
 DockerENT has been designed to keep simplicity and usability in mind.
-Currently you just have to clone the repository and download dependencies.
+Currently you just have to clone the repository and download dependencies or build the Dockerfile.
 Once the dependencies are installed in local system we are good to run the tool and analyse the runtime configurations for running containers.

 ```bash
 # Download and setup